BiDAlab/UWF4DR-Benchmark/README.md

 Once authorized access to the UWF4DR dataset is obtained, users can reconstruct the exact train/validation/test partitions used in the experiments by running the task-specific split preparation scripts located in `src/prepare_splits`.

 Each task may require additional dataset-specific arguments.
-For full documentation and argument descriptions, see: src/prepare_splits/README.md.
+For full documentation and argument descriptions, see src/prepare_splits/README.md.
 You can also inspect the available options using:
 ```bash
 python -m src.prepare_splits.prepare_split_task_X -h
 ```